imaninaluv/aura-brain/docs/07_FEATURES.md

 Most Clicks

-Highest direct product link clicks.
+The post generating the highest number of product link clicks.

 Purpose:

-Understand which content converts best.
+Understand which content drives the strongest conversions.

-Whenever a new record replaces an existing Top Post, display:
+Whenever a new record replaces an existing top-performing post,

+display:

 NEW

-to attract user attention.
+to immediately attract the creator's attention.

+---

+## Behaviour Rules

+Home should remain simple.

+Home should never become an analytics dashboard.

+Home should never overwhelm creators with excessive information.

+Every component should help creators quickly understand:

+- What happened yesterday.
+- What needs attention today.
+- Which content performs best.

+The primary objective of Home is action rather than analysis.

 ---